ManuelHentschel/VSCode-R-Debugger/configuration.md

 These configurations are specified by the entry `"request": "attach"`.
 In this mode, the debugger is attached to an already running R process.
 To answer the requests sent by VS Code, the function `.vsc.listenForDAP()` must be called manually.
-This mode is ideal to give the user a more direct access to the R process.
+This mode gives the user a more direct access to the R process.
+However, support of breakpoints and `.vsc.debugSource()` is limited and might not work as expected.

 This mode should work fine with the defaults, but can be finetuned with the following config entries: